• “Science has failed. Science, as we understand it, is too flabby, too simplistic…”

 We spoke yesterday about astrology, conspiracy theories, the post-election political landscape, his own horoscope and of course tomorrow’s Mayan-inspired End Days prophecy.

-Frederick Woodruff: How do you see astrology’s connection to the political history of the United States?
+Frederick Woodruff: How do you link the world of astrology to the political history of the United States?
 We all know about Nancy Reagan’s astrologer, Joan Quigley, but what else can you share about the cosmic art and its influence on US politics and policy?

 Mitch Horowitz: I actually write about this in my new book One Simple Idea.
 Seen from one perspective, Ronald Reagan’s personal interest in astrology was fairly casual, and limited to reading the daily horoscope page.
 But in actuality both Ronald and Nancy Reagan were deeply attached to the social and spiritual mores of Southern California, where they spent almost three decades of their adult lives.
 They were proud of those ties, and I think rightly so.